jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/pots-depth.rst

 PSM rock back and forth around the first joint (side to side) while monitoring the absolute position of a given feature on the instrument.

-  * For the feature, we picked the first axis of the endo-wrist (joint 5).
-It is a pretty easy axis to locate and it is rigidly attached to the shaft so its distance to the RCM point is only affected by the 3rd actuator.
-The fourth joint (rotation along the shaft) can be used to align the 5 joint's axis with the first joint's axis (90 degree rotation from 0)
+  * For the feature, we picked the first axis of the EndoWrist (joint 5).
+It is a pretty easy axis to locate, and it is rigidly attached to the shaft so its distance to the RCM point is only affected by the 3rd actuator.
+The fourth joint (rotation along the shaft) can be used to align the 5 joint's axis with the first joint's axis (90-degree rotation from 0)
-  * To track the absolute 3D position of the feature, we recommend to use a camera on a tripod connected to your computer.
+  * To track the absolute 3D position of the feature, we recommend using a camera on a tripod connected to your computer.
 This way you can place some "marker" on your screen and make sure the feature is not moving
-  * To determine the range of the rocking motion, the script provided will first let the user rock the PSM by hand and record the minimum and maximum values one can used for the first joint.
+  * To determine the range of the rocking motion, the script provided will first let the user rock the PSM by hand and record the minimum and maximum values one can use for the first joint.
 This is so each group can adjust the range of motion to the amount of free space around their PSM.
   * Finally, while the arm is rocking back and forth, the user can